AlexeyTolstopyatov/SunFlower/README.md

  - [Microsoft DOS PIF Web Archive copy](https://web.archive.org/web/20220214185118/http://www.smsoft.ru/en/pifdoc.htm)
  - [Suggesting Visual Basic 4.0 internals](https://gist.github.com/AlexeyTolstopyatov/96a4d36639256fb624e32ae6153bfa11) - SemiVB Decompiler
  - [Suggesting Visual Basic 3.0 internals](https://gist.github.com/AlexeyTolstopyatov/fc19496b8b1a9a5bbb5f12c415c0c1f3) - DoDi VB Decompiler

+### Contributing?
+All what you need to know - pull requests has a free format but it would be nice if messages will totally documented.

+> [!TIP]
+> Make sure, you've seen [versioning](VERSIONING.md) rules

+I will be happy if you help me improve or fix parts if this product.

+You can write me in Telegram or my e-mail
+Those information in profile-s readme.

 ### Beeing honest